SyTW2324/E02/README.md

 Laboral Record App is an application designed to streamline the process for companies when recording the work hours of their employees.

-It's an open beta phase, so possible some features are not yet available, to whatch it [click here](https://deluxe-gumption-203dc5.netlify.app/).
+It's an open beta phase, so possible some features are not yet available.
+To view the application [click here](https://deluxe-gumption-203dc5.netlify.app/).